-The DirectLOGIC PLC family uses the octal numbering system for all addressing which includes: inputs, outputs, internal V-memory locations, timers, counters, internal control relays (bits), etc. Most data in the PLC, including timer and counter current values, is in BCD format by default.
+DirectLOGIC PLCs The DirectLOGIC PLC family uses the octal numbering system for all addressing which includes: inputs, outputs, internal V-memory locations, timers, counters, internal control relays (bits), etc. Most data in the PLC, including timer and counter current values, is in BCD format by default.
 User data in V-memory locations may be stored in other data types if it is changed by the programmer, or comes from some external source, such as an operator interface.
 Any manipulation of data must use instructions appropriate for that data type which includes: Load instructions, Math instructions, Out box instructions, comparison instructions, etc. In many cases, the data can be changed from one data type to another, but be aware of the limitations of the various data types when doing so.
 For example, to change a value from BCD to decimal (binary), use a BIN instruction box.
 To change from BCD to a real number, use a BIN and a BTOR instruction box.
 When using Math instructions, the data types must match.
 For example, a BCD or decimal (binary) number cannot be added to a real number, and a BCD number cannot be added to a decimal (binary) number.
 If the data types are mismatched, the results of any math operation will be meaningless.

-To simplify making, number conversions Intelligent Box (IBox) Instructions are available with DirectSOFT.
-These instruction descriptions are located in Volume 1, page 5-230, in the Math IBox group.
+To simplify making, number conversions Intelligent Box (IBox) Instructions are available with DirectSOFT 5.
+These instruction descriptions are located in the DL405 IBox Instructions PLC User Manual Supplement, page 30, in the Math IBox group.